 —photos included here are from CWI's Summer WEST Institute on Place Based Service-Learning.
 Alex and her fellow participant teachers took part in a field practicum on Collaborative Ethnography, in downtown Los Angeles.

 Alex feels called to serve as an educator in communities with high needs.
 As a middle school Math and Science teacher, Alex envisions a school community with a common, shared vision that values a culture of collaboration, social justice, service and sustainability.
-She teaches at St. Athanasius School, an urban Catholic elementary K-8 school in a high needs area of Long Beach, California.
+She is a former STEM teacher and now principal of an urban Catholic elementary K-8 school in a high needs area of Long Beach, California.
 The school has a reputation for supporting underserved students, including children of low wage workers and undocumented immigrants.

 Alex is an alumnus of CWI’s Summer WEST Institute, and is inspired by Freire’s theory of Critical Consciousness and John Dewey’s ideas of connection between democracy and education.
 She shares that her experience at CWI’s Institute gave her the “opportunity to bridge theory into practice through the use of Service-Learning and Collaborative Ethnography—as a way to have school and community stakeholders engaged in understanding their own local communities, by beginning the dialogue and becoming aware of the needs of their own communities in order to become more action-oriented.”

 Alex began her teaching career as an AmeriCorps teacher in Loyola Marymount University’s (LMU) PLACE (Partners in LA Catholic Education) Corps program.
 She is currently in the School Administration M.A. program at LMU’s Institute of School Leadership.